System requirements and compatibility

-If a private certificate is installed on the remote gateway, the root certificate of the organization’s certificate authority must be installed on the user device from which you are accessing the Citrix resources.
+If a private certificate exists on the remote gateway, install the root certificate of the organization’s certificate authority on the user device that’s accessing the Citrix resources.

-If the remote gateway’s certificate cannot be verified upon connection (because the root certificate is not included in the local Keystore.), an untrusted certificate warning appears.
-If a user chooses to continue through the warning, the apps are displayed but cannot be launched.
+If the remote gateway’s certificate cannot be verified upon connection, an untrusted certificate warning appears.
+This warning appears when the root certificate is missing in the local Keystore.
+When a user chooses to continue through the warning, the apps are displayed but cannot be launched.

 For non-domain joined computers, the organization can create a custom install package to distribute and install the CA certificate.
 Contact your system administrator for assistance.

 Wildcard certificates are used on a server within the same domain.

 Citrix Workspace app supports wildcard certificates.
 Use wildcard certificates by following your organization’s security policy.
 An alternative to wildcard certificates is a certificate with the list of server names and the Subject Alternative Name (SAN) extension.
 Private and public certificate authorities issue these certificates.